AI Interview Questions for Internal Mobility Roles (2026): 53-Question Scorecard

 Do we need to mention the EU AI Act in interviews?

-You don’t need a legal quiz, but you should test awareness of regulated risk.
-A simple question works: “When would you classify a feature as high-risk or sensitive, and what controls would you add?”
-If you want a canonical reference for your internal policy team, use the official text: EU Artificial Intelligence Act (Regulation (EU) 2024/1689).
+No legal quiz needed — but test awareness.
+A simple question works: "When would you classify a feature as high-risk or sensitive, and what controls would you add?"
+A strong answer references Annex III, human oversight, and logging — without a citation block.
+For your internal policy team, the official reference is the EU Artificial Intelligence Act (Regulation (EU) 2024/1689).

 Jürgen Ulbrich